 - Salt and pepper, to taste

-- Start by grating about 1 and half medium sized zucchini using a box grater into a clean kitchen towel.
-Using the towel, squeeze as much water as possible out of the zucchini and measure out about 1 C of zucchini.
+- Start by grating about 1 ½ medium-sized zucchini using a box grater into a clean kitchen towel.
+Using the towel, squeeze as much water as possible out of the zucchini and measure out about 1 C of zucchini. (*See notes).
 Add to a large mixing bowl.

-- Grate the garlic and add to the zucchini.
+- Grate 1 clove of garlic and add to the bowl with the zucchini.

-- Chop the chives, parsley, basil and oregano and add to the zucchini and garlic.
+- Chop 2 tablespoon of fresh chives, 1 tablespoon parsley, 1 teaspoon basil and 1 teaspoon oregano and add to the zucchini and garlic.

-- Add in the egg, breadcrumbs, cheese and salt and pepper to taste.
+- Add in 1 egg, ⅓ C breadcrumbs, ¼ C asiago or parmesan cheese cheese and salt and pepper to taste.
 Mix well.

 - Preheat oven to 400 degrees and line a baking sheet with foil.
 Spray with cooking spray.

 - Spoon mixture into about 1 inch balls and add to baking sheet.
 Mix will make about 20 balls.

 - Cook for 15-18 minutes or until zucchini balls begin to slightly brown, turning half way.

 - Enjoy!
 Serve with a side of warmed marinara sauce!